Suspect charged in Philly developer stabbing near Rittenhouse Square

 The driver of the vehicle remained and is cooperating with police, Ryan said.

-Michael White's family says he was home for summer break from a University in Maryland where he was studying psychology.
+Michael White's family says he was home for summer break from a university in Maryland where he was studying psychology.
 They say he's never been in any trouble with the police.

 "My cousin's a very good kid, for him to be stereotyped as a problem child, he's nothing like that," said Larry.